Making Money From Your Blog: Site Configuration and Preparation

 In the first post in this series about blogging with WordPress (and making money from it!), I looked at how you can find a niche for your blog if you want to make money from it.
 In this second part, I’ll walk you through the process of getting your blog ready to go.

-You may think this is a simple case of installing WordPress, getting yourself a suitable theme (our magazine-style Issue theme would be a good place to start), and starting to write.
+You may think this is a simple case of installing WordPress, getting yourself a suitable theme, and starting to write.

 But if you’re going to be successful, you need to spend some time preparing your blog.